There are many festivals celebrated in Sikkim round the year but few important are listed below:

 Best Shopping Places in Gangtok

 Replete with the narrowly-split labyrinth of markets or bazaars against the snow-laden valleys, Gangtok market appears even more comely on sunny days.
 A not very much shopaholic’s cup of tea, Gangtok has in treasure a lot for people who come to the city.
 The three main markets: Old, New and Lal Markets comprise the vital shopping zones in Gangtok.
 In the bazaars can be seen rows of shops/ kiosks/ stalls embellished with tidy hangings of curios, handicrafts, gifts and woollen items on display.
 Traditional items such as Thangkas (religious scrolls), Choktsee and prayer wheels are some of the very local products that can be bought from the Gangtok at a bargained price.
 As you walk along the ridge and upmarket areas Tibetian carpets, jewellery and spices are hanged beautifully and lined on exhibit and sale.
 Carpets and exotic designed rugs as well as jewellery with rustic and local designs are very famous and have kept with travellers pick for a long time.
 Like Gangtok, Gangtok’s Tea has successfully attracted tourists/traveller’s attention and bucks.
-A favourite purchase item, tea comes in many flavours and qualities here and thus a token of Gangtok visit.
+A favourite purchase item, tea comes in many flavours and qualities here and thus a token of Things To Do in Gangtok.

 What to shop at Gangtok?

 Canvas and wall hangings: Pièce de résistance artefactual, the canvass and wall-hangings are enticing items.
-These paintings are flawless depictions of Sikkim’s history, tribal profiles, eight lucky, dragons, religious processions etc.
+These paintings are flawless depictions of Sikkim’s history, tribal profiles, eight lucky, dragons, religious processions etc. There are many things to do in Gangtok.
+These are following.

 Choksees: A small wooden table those are collapsible and easily carried.